 However, all of Birgit’s wealth and connections could not save her from COVID-19.
 She had received the first dose of the Pfizer vaccine, but contracted the virus before her second shot.
 “I let my guard down,” she admitted to Ingrid, but she refused to disclose where and how she had been infected.
 “That’s a secret that will either be revealed in my memoirs or die with me.”

 Birgit did not die immediately; rather, she suffered long-haul symptoms and months of seclusion in Mount Sinai Hospital before succumbing.
 She had no visitors for the last six months of her life.
 She used Zoom to communicate with the world as long as she could.
 Her last message was to her nephews Alexis and Max.
 “Don’t be assholes to the girls,” she told them.
 She was cremated and her ashes were divided between Heidi and Ingrid in custom, exquisite urns.
-The sisters decided to wait until 2023 for a memorial service.

-Since their sister’s passing, neither Ingrid nor Heidi had visited Birgit’s apartment, which they jointly inherited.
+Since their sister’s passing, neither Ingrid nor Heidi had visited Birgit’s apartment, which they had jointly inherited.
 “Neither Heidi nor I want to own the apartment,” Ingrid explained to Hopper, “and we just can’t bring ourselves to go there.”
 However, before the sisters allowed a broker to inspect the residence, they asked Hopper to look it over and stay the night while he was in New York.